vsuresh95/gemm_accelerator_stratus/README.md

 | **Optmized GEMM** | **6761**	| **3371** |

 ## Limitations
-The accelerator only accepts matrices whose dimensions are a multiple of 64.
+* The accelerator only accepts matrices whose dimensions are a multiple of 64.

 ## Relevant links
-[Embedded Scalable Platform (ESP)](https://esp.cs.columbia.edu): An open-source research platform for heteregeneous SoC design
+* [Embedded Scalable Platforms (ESP)](https://esp.cs.columbia.edu): An open-source research platform for heteregeneous SoC design